 The Faculty of Medicine currently offers two undergraduate options to study medicine:

 - MBChB (Bachelor of Medicine, Bachelor of Surgery) is awarded to students on the four-year Scottish Graduate Entry Medicine (ScotGEM) programme.
-This is a joint programme run by the Universities of St Andrews and Dundee and the health boards in Fife and Tayside.
-In addition, this programme will be run in collaboration with NHS Highland, NHS Dumfries and Galloway, and the University of Highlands and Islands.
+This is a joint programme run by the universities of St Andrews and Dundee and the health boards in Fife and Tayside.
+In addition, this programme is run in collaboration with NHS Highland, NHS Dumfries and Galloway, and the University of Highlands and Islands.